trifork/cheetah-lib-shared-dotnet/docs/articles/HowTo.md

 reader.VerifyNoMoreMessages(TimeSpan.FromSeconds(numberOfSeconds))
 ```

-This reads every messages on the topic until either `numberOfSeconds` is timed out or the tipic is EOF.
+This reads every messages on the topic until either `numberOfSeconds` is timed out or the topic is EOF.